-Video: Practical Tips for Privacy and Cookie Governance
+Privacy and Cookie Governance Tips with Ben Isaacson

-Join Teresa Troester-Falk and Ben Isaacson expound upon the privacy considerations that in the adtech space when using digital technologies such as cookies and pixels.
+Join Teresa Troester-Falk and Ben Isaacson to expound upon the privacy considerations in the adtech space when using digital technologies such as cookies and pixels.
 Listen to the recording here.
 Transcription below:

 Teresa Troester-Falk